How to Trade

 If Australia produces oranges at an average cost of say 1.8 AUD per pound to its consumers and suddenly gets an influx of oranges from China that will cost consumers $1.5 per pound those consumers would be thrilled.
 Unfortunately, Australian orange growers would be squeezed out of the market.
 If you would like to know more about Chinese-Australian relationship, ChAFTA, we have a more in-depth article.

 So imagine a nation that signs some sort of free trade deal with a country like China or India or Indonesia for example.
 The local market is likely to be flooded with cheaper alternatives at best and outright knockoffs at worst, all of which will only enrage local producers.

-A free market also poses a greater risk to small nations who may find competition in such a market “too rich for their blood” – since the playing field is supposedly level.
+A free market also poses a greater The level of deviation of past returns and/or losses on an asset from the mean.
+Usually, the higher ... to small nations who may find competition in such a market “too rich for their blood” – since the playing field is supposedly level.
 Picture a nation like Lebanon trying to compete with China over the import of car parts (just as an example).
 Whom do you think ends up winning that particular financial conflict?